-- Providing clear investment signals for Western Power as the improved transmission and distribution system planning criteria will be more flexibly respond to changes in demand, more fully incorporate risk-based planning methods, and provide for clearer outage restoration times. - Providing clear technical requirements for stand-alone power systems and battery connections, thus provide clarity for Western Power investments and customer connections. - Providing new technical requirements for disconnected microgrid performance, operations and management and, as a result, close the current gaps in planning, design and operations of these aspects of the network. - Improving internal and external processes with greater alignment with WEM Rules and Access Code. - Improving the customer experience through the new and improved classifications for inverter based distribution generator connections. - Improving the visibility, reliability and security of the system through the revised generator performance standards for greater than 5 MVA generators.
+- Providing clear investment signals for Western Power as the improved transmission and distribution system planning criteria will be more flexibly respond to changes in demand, more fully incorporate risk-based planning methods, and provide for clearer outage restoration times. - Providing clear technical requirements electricity storage systems connections (such as batteries), thus provide clarity for Western Power investments and customer connections. - Improving internal and external processes with greater alignment with WEM Rules and Access Code. - Improving the customer experience through the new and improved classifications for inverter-based distribution generator connections. - Improving the visibility, reliability and security of the system through the revised generator performance standards for greater than 5 MVA generators.
 The changes will also improve customer experience. - Improving the monitoring and reporting of compliance to the Rules thus improving network safety, reliability and security. - Enhancing the working relationship with AEMO, as the review will resolve several roles and responsibility overlaps with AEMO including planning, system restart, underfrequency load shedding, voltage management and outage planning.

-1.5 Transition to updated Technical Rules
+1.6 Transition to updated Technical Rules